1800 898 220

 Gas meters can look different depending on their age, model and type and are usually branded ‘Australian Gas Networks’, or ‘Envestra’ or ‘Country Energy’ which are older company names.
 If it is another name, your property may not be within the AGN gas distribution network, so please call us on 1300 001 001 to confirm.

-Metric meters have digits rather as shown in the green box.
-These are read from left to right including any zeros.
-In the example the meter reading is 99999.991.
-Your energy bill may not show all the last numbers, as these are partial cubic meters.
+Metric meters have numerical digits as shown in the green box.
+These are read from left to right including any zeros up to the decimal point or comma.
+In the example below the meter reading is 99999, excluding the digits in red as these are partial cubic meters.

 Where we are unable to gain access to your meter, an estimated meter read will be provided to your retailer.